How Ohio’s Educators Can Lead the Digital Future with Kent State’s Online M.Ed. in Educational Technology

 • 💻 Flexible, 100% Online Format – Built for working educators who need convenience without compromising quality

-• 🎓 Interdisciplinary Coursework – Explore instructional design, emerging technologies, digital equity, and more
+• 🎓 Interdisciplinary Coursework – Explore instructional design, emerging technologies, and more

 • 🚀 Career-Ready Skills – Learn how to develop engaging digital content, evaluate learning technologies, and implement tech-enhanced solutions